 He subsequently explains that governments’ size has been decreasing since WWII and that people have been in charge of more and more aspects of their lives.

-This has led to countless problems, among which exclusion, social-economic inequality, environmental disaster, and pretty much everything else.
+This has led to countless problems, among which are exclusion, social-economic inequality, environmental disaster, and pretty much everything else.

 As a result, people started losing faith in governmental institutions that have not been doing a great job due to a lack of power.

-Under the leadership of governments, he believes the lives of citizens would improve.
+Under more leadership from governments, the lives of citizens would improve.